ansonl/FordACP-AUX/README.md

 ![acp visualizer](https://raw.githubusercontent.com/ansonl/fordacp-aux/master/Resources/data_bar_animated.gif)

+### Contributing

+Please report issues and submit pull requests as needed.
+Please make an issue for soldering or build issues, too.

+I have resolved several people's build issues by email and someone may find your issue helpful!

 ### License

 Any adaptation of this work must comply with licenses of previous works (those in `Resources` folder) and include references to the previous authors.